 The Sign of the Bellbird is actually a historic tea room that was built by Harry Ell in 1914.
 However, it fell into disrepair over the following years and remains in a run-down state to this day.
 The roof was replaced in 2015 following a fire, but that’s about the extent of the renovations there.

 There is a parking lot under construction at the viewpoint, which should be completed soon.

 Top Tip – on a sunny day, the water in the harbor is a cloudy turquoise color, making it even more photogenic.

 8. Enjoy a coffee and view at Sign of the Kiwi Café

-There’s plenty of seating – indoor and outdoor and during the summer months there’s an ice-cream shop, which the kids will love.
+There’s plenty of seating both indoors and outdoors, and during the summer months, there’s an ice-cream shop, which the kids will love.
 The view from here is one of the best in Christchurch so as you can imagine it can get very busy, especially at weekends.

 Hot Tip: One of the best ways to combine getting around with accommodation is in a campervan.
 There are some awesome campervan rentals in Christchurch that are well worth checking out.